ipfs/ecosystem-directory/README.md

 - `ctaCard`: this card will always be displayed as the last block in the stats section.
 The button text can be changed in `@/content/pages/project.json`

-- `taxonomies`: the taxonomies contain a `slug` that will match a master taxonomy object (found in: `@/content/pages/general.json`); if none match, this taxonomy and its tags will not be displayed
+- `taxonomies`: the taxonomies contain a `slug` that will match a master taxonomy object (found in: `@/content/pages/taxonomy.json`); if a tag does not match, it will not be displayed.
+In other words, `taxonomy.json` acts as a source of truth, regardless of the tags assiged in a particular project's content.

 ### Schema